Typically, lead guitar players (at least the good ones) don't simply run through an entire scale and try to pass it off as their own solo.

 Segment from the minor pentatonic scale.
 (View Larger Image)

-From here, I can add some slides, bends and vibrato to create an improvised lead melody.
+From here, I can add slides, bends and vibrato to create a more dynamic and improvised lead melody.

 Let's expand on this pattern by adding the interval from the same scale at the third string.